 Chesworth, Jo.
 Story of the Century: The Borough of State College Pennsylvania.
 The Barash Group.

 Esposito, Jackie and Steven L. Herb.
-The Nittany Lion, an Illustrated Tale.
+The Nittany Lion, An Illustrated Tale.
 University Park, PA: Penn State University Press, 1997.

 University Park Campus History Collection.
 Lion Gates.
 Penn State University Libraries Digital Collections.
 University Park Campus History Collection.